Würzburg International Business Forum

 Small companies (or small and medium sized enterprises [SMEs] in general) are entrepreneurial in their nature.
 SMEs are not always growth oriented individually.
 Many small business owners do not aim to grow the company size at all.
 But since the number of SMEs in any economy is overwhelming, they contribute substantially to GNPs and also to employment.
 Many of these firms are family owned.
 Corporate governance issues have interesting aspects in family owned-firms.
 The unification of ownership and management enables the top management to make opportunistic investments by relying on intuition.
 Therefore, such firms are more flexible in comparison with shareholders-owned and managerially-controlled firms to adapt to changing environments, to enter new markets or, to introduce new products.
 Perhaps because of this attribute, family firms do tend perform better in adverse economic conditions.

 So far, the internationalisation of SMEs and family-owned small firms and also small multinationals have been studied relatively lesser than the potential.
-In this respect, the WIBF’s 3st International Business Conference will focus on international entrepreneurship and small firm internationalisation, and also on activities small multinational companies.
+In this respect, the WIBF’s 5th International Business Conference will focus on international entrepreneurship and small firm internationalisation, and also on activities small multinational companies to manage sustainable innovation.
 The conference will be a global forum aimed at assessing the impact of, and generating discussion regarding, these recent developments in order to reach a deeper understanding of the evident opportunities, risks, and outcomes.
 The main themes of the conference are social and economic outcomes of foreign investments by small multinational enterprises; internationalisation of small firms and international entrepreneurship; how these outcomes are influenced by home countries and international organizations, through legislation, other legal arrangements, policies, and unofficial mechanisms.
 The conference also aims to identify the similarities and differences between small multinational enterprises from emerging and developed countries, and to analyse the effects of these on employment, growth and development issues in home and host countries.
 The Conference will explore both theoretical issues in the field and practical issues in formulating policy and strategy and it will pay attention to the issue of employment and growth.
 Some major questions and topics would be:

 - Why and how SMEs internationalize?
 What are the major motivations and strategies?